lcalisto/workshop-spatial-graphql/README.md

 You can check the official docs for more information on how to use the CLI, https://www.graphile.org/postgraphile/usage-cli/

+The command provided in this document is made for Linux/macOS.
+If you're using Windows, don't use "\" and start a new line.
+Instead, simply add a space.

 Install PostGraphile globally via npm: